Pure squamous carcinoma within the breast

 This page is getting a little bit old, but still extremely useful.
 But go ahead and take a gander at our new and improved page which has more up-to-date information on Squamous Cell Carcinoma.

-Squamous cell breast carcinomas tend to be more common in elderly women.
+Squamous carcinoma of the breast tends to be more common in elderly women.
 They quite often present with inflammation, and the average tumor size is larger than for adenocarcinomas.
 There are no typical mammogram findings for squamous cell carcinomas.
 On ultrasound, they might appear as a suspicious complicated cyst or an inflammatory process.
 How a pure squamous cell carcinomas of the breast develop remains unclear.
 They may possibly develop from an abscess or complicated breast cyst.
-It has also been suggested that these squamous cell breast carcinomas might be an ‘extreme‘ form of squamous cell metaplasia that is developing into an andneocarcinoma.
+It has also been suggested that squamous carcinoma of the breast might be an ‘extreme‘ form of squamous cell metaplasia that is developing into an andneocarcinoma.

 Very few squamous cell breast carcinomas are ‘pure‘.